 These alternatives are not applied in practice.
 As confirmed by the Global detention Project, there are long-standing concerns that authorities routinely fail to consider all criteria before imposing detention measures.[2]

-Throughout 2020, many stakeholders called on the Government for the implementation of alternatives to migration detention, in particular following the closure of CIEs from March to September 2020 due to the COVID-19 outbreak in Spain.[3]
-However, a report published by Caritas in December 2020 demonstrates that alternatives to detention are not applied by the police nor by judges in Spain.[4]
+Especially starting from 2020, many stakeholders called on the Government for the implementation of alternatives to migration detention, in particular following the closure of CIEs during the COVID-19 pandemic, which demonstrated there are real alternatives to migration detention.

 [1] Article 61 Aliens Act.